Urn: Funerary

 Funerary urns (also called cinerary urns and burial urns) have been used by many civilizations.
 After death, corpses are cremated, and the ashes are collected and put in an urn.
 Pottery urns, dating from about 7000 BC, have been found in an early Jiahu site in China, where a total of 32 burial urns are found, and other early finds are in Laoguantai, Shaanxi.
-There are about 700 burial urns unearthed over the Yangshao (5000–3000 BC) areas consisting of more than 50 varieties of form and shape.
+There are about 700 burial urns unearthed over the Yangshao (5000–3000 BC) areas consisting of more than 50 varieties of forms and shapes.
 The burial urns were used mainly for children, but also sporadically for adults.

 The Urnfield culture (c.
 1300 BC – 750 BC), a late Bronze Age culture of central Europe, takes its name from its large cemeteries of urn burials.
 The discovery of a Bronze Age urn burial in Norfolk, England, prompted Sir Thomas Browne to describe the antiquities found.
 He expanded his study to survey burial and funerary customs, ancient and current, and published it as Hydriotaphia or Urn Burial (1658).

 In ancient Greece, cremation was usual, and the ashes were typically placed in a painted Greek vase.
 In particular, the lekythos, the shape of vase, was used for holding oil in funerary rituals.
 Romans placed the urns in a niche in a collective tomb called a columbarium (literally, dovecote).
 The interior of a dovecote usually has niches to house doves.
 Cremation urns were also commonly used in early Anglo Saxon England, and in many Pre-Columbian cultures.

 In some later European traditions, a king's heart, and sometimes other organs, could be placed in one or more urns upon his death, as happened with King Otto of Bavaria in 1916, and buried in a different place from the body, to symbolize a particular affection for the place by the departed.

 In the modern funeral industry, cremation urns of varying quality, elaborateness, and cost are offered, and urns are another source of potential profit for an industry concerned that a trend toward cremation might threaten profits from traditional burial ceremonies.
 Biodegradable urns are sometimes used for both human and animal burial.
 They are made from eco-friendly materials such as recycled or handmade paper, salt, cellulose or other natural products that are capable of decomposing back into natural elements, and sometimes include a seed intended to grow into a tree at the site of the burial.

 Besides the traditional funeral or cremation ashes urns, it may also be possible to keep a part of the ashes of the loved one or beloved pet in keepsake urns or ash jewellery, although this might be banned in some localities as the law of certain countries may prohibit keeping any human remains in a private residence.
 It is even, in some places, possible to place the ashes of two people in so-called companion urns.
-Cremation or funeral urns are made from a variety of materials such as wood, nature stone, ceramic, glass, or steel.
+Cremation or funeral urns are made from a variety of materials such as metals, ceramics, porcelain, and occasionally glass.